SubnauticaModding/QModManager/QModManager/Prefab Debugger/README.md

-# SubnauticaPrefabDebugger
+# Prefab Debugger
- Prefab debugger for Subnautica that allows modders the ability to view in-game prefab hierarchies and their respective components, as well as real time editable values for each component.
+A prefab debugger for Subnautica that allows modders the ability to view in-game prefab hierarchies and their respective components, as well as real time editable values for each component.
 Still a work in progress, but it does work in game currently, and most of the features function perfectly.

 **Upcoming Features**